dezed-ukaea/cppDataPipeline/README.md

 compile the library and tests by running:

 ```
-$ cmake -Bbuild -DSCRCAPI_BUILD_TESTS=ON
+$ cmake -Bbuild -DFDPAPI_BUILD_TESTS=ON
 $ cmake --build build
 ```

 ## Unit Tests
-The unit tests connect to the [SCRC remote registry API](https://data.scrc.uk), and so will not work if this service is no longer available.
+The unit tests connect to the [FDP remote registry API](https://data.scrc.uk), and so will not work if this service is no longer available.

 Before running the tests you will need to download the test data sets by running: